PaddlePaddle/docs/docs/design/modules/python_api.md

-### Comparision between global functions and helper class
+### Comparison between global functions and helper class

 The `FullyConnected` layer will be as follow when we provide global functions: